Soulace

 • Users can later opt to answer queries from other people, to help them out when they are in a similar situation.

-The system involves a large number of stakeholders, including government agencies, that will need to come together to provide the various services required.
+The system involves numerous stakeholders, including government agencies, that will need to come together to provide the various services required.
 In this project I have focussed on the end-user to lay out a general framework for the system and designed the interface that the user will need to avail the services.

 Due to constraints of time and resources, I have designed the prototype for a single segment of the service, which establishes the working of the interface and the system.